luisgerhorst/echat/README.md

 `10` is the number of messages to load from this room that were sent befor you joined.

 The third parameter is a callback function called after receiving the response to the join request.
-It received the users and an array of the requested messages of the room.
+It receives the users and an array of the requested messages of the room.

 The next callback funtion is called everytime a user joins/leaves the room.
 It also gets all usernames that are members of the room now.